MalcolmGit2023/DDM-macOS-scheduled-update-reminder-script/README.md

 ---

 ### Disclaimer
 This script and workflow are provided as-is.
 Ensure you validate compatibility with your environment before deployment.
+I did not create the script, I found the script here - https://snelson.us/2025/10/ddm-os-reminder/#B